-Our democracy should be the best tool we have to care for people, plan for the future and protect the environment, but it has to work for all of us.
-Right now, corporate influence in politics is getting in the way of progress on everything from tackling climate change to housing affordability.
+Right now, corporate influence in politics is getting in the way of progress on everything, from tackling climate change to housing affordability.

-Instead of delivering a better future for all of us, both the Liberal and Labor parties take millions of dollars in donations from big corporations, hold private meetings, and organise cushy lobbyist jobs for ex-politicians, with no transparency or accountability.
+Instead of delivering a better future for all of us, the Liberal and Labor parties take millions of dollars in donations from big corporations, host secretive fundraising functions, and organise cushy lobbyist jobs for ex-politicians, with no transparency or accountability.

-They donate for a reason.
-In return for their donations, property developers, big banks, gambling corporations and mining giants have received billions of dollars worth of favourable policy decisions from Liberal and Labor governments.
+Big corporations donate for a reason.
+In return for their money, property developers, big banks, gambling corporations and mining giants have received billions of dollars worth of favourable policy decisions from Liberal and Labor governments.
 While the major parties continue to take money from big corporate interests, they will never be completely focused on what is good for our communities.

 Unlike the major parties, the Greens refuse to take donations from corporations trying to buy influence.
 That means we are entirely focused on outcomes that are good for our community, not outcomes that suit big donors.
-We can’t be bought and we won’t sell out.
 We have a plan to return integrity and transparency to the political system and hold politicians and major parties to account.
+And we have a plan to properly fund and protect our publicly owned broadcasters, which are critical to the health of our democracy.

 Our plan to clean up politics: